Rangers vs. Tigers Player Props Betting Odds

 Greene Stats

-- Greene has 58 hits with nine doubles, three triples, five home runs and 21 walks.
-He has driven in 18 runs with six stolen bases.
+- Greene has 60 hits with nine doubles, three triples, five home runs, 21 walks and 18 RBI.
+He's also stolen six bases.

-- Greene hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is hitting .300 with three doubles, a triple, two home runs, nine walks and three RBI.
+- Greene hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is hitting .300 with three doubles, a triple, a home run, eight walks and two RBI.

 Greene Recent Games